12 Agile principles: how an agile approach transforms business processes

 4. The solution turned out to be 40% more performant than the original option, and the time to make the decision dropped from two weeks to three days.
 Business value of this principle:

-5. Decisions are made faster — there's no need to wait for approvals at every stage.
+5. Decisions are made faster because there is no need to wait for approvals at every stage.

-6. Quality of work improves — decisions are made by those who understand the details best.
+6. Work quality improves because decisions are made by the people who understand the details best.

 7. People feel responsible for the result, which reduces the number of mistakes.